Seattle Language & Culture Institute: Residential Program

 Students will stay in same-sex shared rooms in the residence halls on the University of Washington campus.
 Please note that housing is only available during the program dates; we are not able to arrange housing outside of these dates.
 Participants arriving before the first day of the program or departing after the last day will be responsible for their own housing.

-All international participants will do a two-day, one-night homestay with a local host over the weekend.
+All international participants will do a two-day, two-night homestay with a local host over the weekend.
 Some participants will be placed individually and some will be placed in the same household as one or more other participants (FIUTS will match participants with hosts based on shared interests and taking issues such as pet allergies and dietary preferences into consideration).
 Hosts are chosen through a careful selection process.

 Some hosts are older, some younger, some are families with children, some are retired couples and some are single.
 All hosts come from a wide range of national, cultural, religious and socio-economic backgrounds.
 Host families reflect the diversity of the United States.
 They have different lifestyles based on such factors as education, salary, geography, and religion.
 What they have in common is an eagerness to welcome international visitors into their home and to share their lives with you for a short time.
 The homestay is a wonderful opportunity to learn about local culture and practice your English.